mcheaman/mcheaman/README.md

 Hi!
-I'm Mason, a CS undergraduate at Western Washington University.
+I'm Mason, a Software Development Engineer at Amazon.
-I am really interested in AI/ML and Software Engineering.
-Looking for an full time position as a Software Engineer or Machine Learning Engineer

 Stay awhile and checkout the exciting projects I'm working on!
 ![Work Examples and Documentation](https://github.com/mcheaman/mc_docs)